-Sea turtles, a magnificent group of reptiles, are known for their grace and beauty in the water.
+Sea turtles are magnificent reptiles known for their grace and beauty in the water.
 They travel great distances to remote beaches to ensure the survival of their species.
-In the United States, there are six major species of sea turtles, including the green turtle, hawksbill turtle, Kemp’s Ridley, leatherback, loggerhead, and Olive Ridley.

 Amazing Facts About Sea Turtles.

-Life Span And Reproduction In Sea Turtles
+Life Span and Reproduction in Sea Turtles

 With a lifespan of 50 years or more, sea turtles are one of many turtle species that can live for an extended period.
 It takes several decades for a sea turtle to reach sexual maturity, usually around 20 to 30 years, after which they can continue reproducing for the next ten years.